Global Lie-Tresse theorem

 Expressed in jet-coordinates they equal

-The bona fide rational invariants of this algebraic problem are $J_1=j_1^3$, $J_2=j_2^3$ (they separate orbits and correspond to the previous invariants $I_1$, $I_2$, when $y$ is expressed through $x$ from (\ref{quadriC})), while roots are temporal results of calculations.
+The bona fide rational invariants of this algebraic problem are $J_1=j_1^3$, $J_2=j_2^3$ (they separate orbits and correspond to the previous invariants $I_1$, $I_2$, when $y$ is expressed through $x$ from (\ref{quadriC})), while roots in the above formulae are the results of intermediate calculations.